Last updated on January 16, 2026

 - The ZZ plant is toxic if chewed or eaten, so keep it out of reach of pets and kids.

 Now that you’ve got the quick care snapshot, let’s dig deeper.
-In the sections ahead, I’ll share not just the basics of ZZ plant care, but also the little tricks I’ve learned from growing these glossy-leaved beauties and what to do when your plant starts showing signs of stress.
+The sections ahead cover not only the basics of ZZ plant care, but also practical tips commonly recommended to prevent stress and keep the plant healthy.

 Different Varieties of ZZ Plants